emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

 StorageClass describes the method used to store "class" for administrators.
 Different class may be mapped to different quality of service levels or backup strategies, or the arbitrary strategy confirmed by the cluster administrator.
 Kubernetes itself is not clear what the various class represent.
 This concept is sometimes referred to as "configuration file" in other storage systems.

-You can create PV or StorageClass in advance when deploy EMQ X Broker, and then using PVC mount the directory `/opt/emqx/data/mnesia` of EMQ X Broker.
-After rescheduling Pods, EMQ X will recover the data from directory `/opt/emqx/data/mnesia` for implementing the persistence of EMQ X Broker.
+You can create PV or StorageClass in advance when deploy EMQX Broker, and then using PVC mount the directory `/opt/emqx/data/mnesia` of EMQX Broker.
+After rescheduling Pods, EMQX will recover the data from directory `/opt/emqx/data/mnesia` for implementing the persistence of EMQX Broker.

 + Define StatefulSet